open-eid/open-eid.github.io/iis/index.md

 #### Cipher suites

 There are many different cipher suites available with Windows Server.
-We can list available cipher suites with `PowerShell` command `Get-TLSCipherSuite`[^7].
+Available cipher suites can be listed with the `PowerShell` command `Get-TLSCipherSuite`[^7].

 It is impossible to give an exact recommendation for configuring cipher suites because different environments have different requirements.
 And requirements and possibilities are changing in time.
-The only recommendation we can give here is to remove non-secure cipher suites from the list if any exist.
-Before going on with configuring cipher suites, we recommend getting acquainted with RIA's recommendations for the use of the cipher suites in the cryptographic algorithms life cycle report at <https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/>.
+The only recommendation is to remove non-secure cipher suites from the list if any exist.
+Before going on with configuring cipher suites, it is recommended to get acquainted with RIA's recommendations for the use of the cipher suites in the cryptographic algorithms life cycle report at <https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/>.
 It can make sense to enable only specific cipher combinations.

-So, if we want to configure specific cipher suites, the best way to do it is probably using local or group policy.
-To configure cipher suites `ECDHE-ECDSA-AES256-GCM-SHA384` and `ECDHE-RSA-AES256-GCM-SHA384` as only ones in our configuration, we must modify policy setting `Computer Configuration/Administrative Templates/Network/SSL Configuration Settings: SSL Cipher Suite Order`.
+So, to configure specific cipher suites, the best way is probably using local or group policy.
+To configure cipher suites `ECDHE-ECDSA-AES256-GCM-SHA384` and `ECDHE-RSA-AES256-GCM-SHA384` as the only ones in this configuration, the policy setting `Computer Configuration/Administrative Templates/Network/SSL Configuration Settings: SSL Cipher Suite Order` must be modified.
 Cipher suites must be separated with comma.[^8]

 ![Modifying cipher suites with group policy](./img/image31.png)